padraigobrien/padraigobrien/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-Software engineering is my hobby
-Software management is my job
+Software engineering is my hobby, Software management is my job

 ### 🤝🏻 &nbsp;Connect with Me